Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX Titan should be quite a bit (about 146%) faster with regards to FSAA than the GeForce GTX 750, and capable of handling higher resolutions while still performing well. (explain)
+The GeForce GTX Titan is much (approximately 146%) faster with regards to AA than the GeForce GTX 750, and also should be capable of handling higher screen resolutions while still performing well. (explain)

 GeForce GTX Titan 40176 Mpixels/sec